bkarst/branding-kits/pbi/text.md

 Pedological Bias Inventory

-Pedagogical Bias Inventory is a survey that a student takes periodically, throughout their educational tenure, to measure the amount of political bias is present in the child’s curriculum and teacher.
+Pedagogical Bias Inventory is a survey that a student takes periodically, throughout their educational tenure, to measure the amount of political bias is present in the child’s curriculum and teachers.
 Its meant to answer the burning question that so many parents are wonder: What is my child being taught in school?

 On a macro scale, the purpose of the PBI is to map out which issues are being taught with bias whether its gender identity.
 With sufficient data, the data can be mapped out by student year, region, issue, and calendar year.
 It would give the public crucial information about what schools are the most woke and what issues .

+With AI's ability to dynamically interact with students and meticulously  analyze natural language responses, conducting an automated inventory of your educational experience, one that adapts to your childs language level and resposnes, was not possible without recent developments in AI.

 By Student Year
 By Geography (Region, Province, State, or Educational District, School)